OpenStackweb/osf-website/src/pages/openinfra-live/index.md

     episodeSpeakers: Arnaud Morin, Xavier Nicolle, Belmiro Moreira, Mohammed Naser, Gene Kuo
     youtubeEmbed: https://www.youtube.com/embed/XV-L7b8lSXw
     youtubeLink: https://www.youtube.com/watch?v=XV-L7b8lSXw&ab_channel=OpenInfrastructureFoundation
-  - episodeDescription: "As we approach the launch of the CFP (call for papers) for the upcoming OpenInfra Summit in Berlin (June 7-9), join members of the 2022 Programming Committee as they share their top tips and tricks for writing a winning submission and answer your questions on what they look for in talks."
+  - episodeDescription: As we approach the launch of the CFP (call for papers) for the upcoming OpenInfra Summit in Berlin (June 7-9), join members of the 2022 Programming Committee as they share their top tips and tricks for writing a winning submission and answer your questions on what they look for in talks.
     calendarInvite: static/invites/myevents-19-.ics
     hidden: false
     date: 2022-01-20T15:00:40.227Z